GabrielKazai/ModelTransformationWithLLMs/README.md

 ### Demo

-If everything was installed correctly a demo can be attempted by executing the file "specificExecution.bat" and specifying the name "demo".
+If everything was installed correctly a demo can be attempted by executing the file ```specificExecution.bat``` and specifying the name "demo".
-After a successfull execution the results are saved within the subfolder "/allXMI/works/demo".
+After a successful execution the results are saved within the subfolder ```/allXMI/works/demo```.

 ## Built With